iotile/iotile_analytics/doc/index.rst

 .. important::

-	Make sure to check out the `live interactive demo. <_static/shipment-details/index.html>`_
+	Make sure to check out the |demo_link|

 	Click around and see the graphs change.
+Select data points to pull up detailed accelerometer data.
 Look for anomalies in the data.
 Zoom in and out of the trip timeline.

-Generating an interactive report like this just takes a single command with the ``analytics-host`` program included in ``iotile-analytics-interactive``.
+	Generating an interactive report like this just takes a single command with the ``analytics-host`` program included in ``iotile- analytics- interactive``.

+	.. |demo_link| raw:: html

+		<a href="_static/shipment-details/index.html" target="_blank">live demo.</a>

 This section serves as a basic introduction to the fundamental concepts and classes of IOTile Analytics as well as some example usage.